e271828e/Flight.jl/docs/notes/design/framework_spec.md

 which the precedence rule above is what settles.

-Taught contract: **stop faces are sampled at completed boundaries; declare an event if you need the stop localized.** Both condition shapes work without framework latching — a handler-set `m` flag is sticky by nature, a transient stage-2 Bool is caught because the loop reacts to the first `true`.
-Compound conditions compose in-model — a monitor component reading the relevant signals and outputting one Bool — the same move §12.10 made for scripts.
+Taught contract: **stop faces are sampled at completed boundaries; declare an event if you need the stop localized.** Both stop-flag shapes work without framework latching — a handler-set `m` flag is sticky by nature, a transient stage-2 Bool is caught because the loop reacts to the first `true`.
+Compound stop logic composes in-model — a monitor component reading the relevant signals and outputting one Bool — the same move §12.10 made for scripts.

 Post-terminal dynamics are the model's job, and that is a feature: today